-As of December 31, 2009, our employees were located in 14 regional and area offices in 13 different countries.
+As of December 31, 2010, our employees were located in 13 regional and area offices in 12 different countries.
 We have two offices in the U.S., including our administrative office in San Francisco, California and another office in Hackensack, New Jersey.
-We have 12 offices outside the U.S. in New Malden, United Kingdom; Hamburg, Germany; Durban, South Africa; Yokohama, Japan; Seoul, South Korea; Taipei, Taiwan; Singapore; Sydney, Australia; Jakarta, Indonesia; Port Kelang, Malaysia; Hong Kong, and Shanghai, China.
-We lease all of our office space.
-The lease for our San Francisco office expires in December 2016 and the lease for our Hackensack, New Jersey office expires in April 2012.
+We have 11 offices outside the U.S. in New Malden, United Kingdom; Hamburg, Germany; Durban, South Africa; Yokohama, Japan; Seoul, South Korea; Taipei, Taiwan; Singapore; Sydney, Australia; Port Kelang, Malaysia; Hong Kong, and Shanghai, China.
+We lease our office space in the U.S., United Kingdom and Singapore.
+The lease for our San Francisco office expires in December 2016, the lease for our Hackensack, New Jersey office expires in April 2012, the lease for our New Malden, United Kingdom office expires in December 2019 and our lease for our Singapore office expires in December 2012.
 In addition, we have agents who represent us in India, Pakistan, Sri Lanka, Thailand, and Vietnam.
-We also maintain a registered office in Bermuda, where Textainer Group Holdings Limited is incorporated.
+We also maintain an office in Bermuda, where Textainer Group Holdings Limited is incorporated.